enasequence/read_docs/submit/analyses/read-alignments.md

     <ANALYSIS alias="AD0370_C_alignment">
         <TITLE>The Anopheles gambiae 1000 Genomes Project - Phase 1 - Alignment - Crosses</TITLE>
         <DESCRIPTION>Sequence alignments from the AR3 data release from the Anopheles 1000 genomes
             project.
-Aligments are in bam format and are presented for each of the 80 A. gambiae specimens comprising parents and progeny of four crosses.</DESCRIPTION>
+Alignments are in bam format and are presented for each of the 80 A. gambiae specimens comprising parents and progeny of four crosses.</DESCRIPTION>
         <STUDY_REF accession="ERP020641"/>
         <SAMPLE_REF accession="ERS150992"/>